Transgender voice therapy: Transition in aging populations

 Few studies have looked into the transition in the elderly.
 A survey has shown that many elderly members of the LGBT community do not disclose their LGBT status to their clinicians, including members that receive speech therapy; they choose not to disclose this information because they are afraid it would negatively affect their access to services.

-Disagreement over Genderfluid voice
+Disagreement over genderfluid voice

 The clinical viability of training a bimodal or genderfluid voice is a subject of disagreement.
 A person may want to have both a masculine and a feminine voice in their vocal repertoire, possibly to fit with their own genderfluid identity, or to read as a different gender in different contexts.
 Most current transgender speech and voice protocols do not support bimodal speech as a treatment goal.
 This is based on the clinical concern that such inconsistent use reduces the opportunities for practice, and that switching voice patterns may be too difficult for some clients.
-However, Davies, Papp and Antoni (2015) reference the ability of actors to use different accents and dialects, and people to learn different languages as a sign that training a genderfluid voice may be a viable treatment goal.
+However, Davies, Papp and Antoni (2015) reference the ability of actors to use different accents and dialects, and of people to learn different languages as a sign that training a genderfluid voice may be a viable treatment goal.